JohnLCaron/rlauxe/docs/ClcaErrorRates.md

 ### The _previous_ strategy

-The _previous_ strategy uses the measured error rates for the previous batch of sample ballots the apriori error rates of the AdaptiveComparison betting function.
+The _previous_ strategy uses the measured error rates for the previous batch of sample ballots as the apriori error rates of the AdaptiveComparison betting function.
 For the first batch, before any measured values are available, it uses the phantomPct as in the phantoms strategy.

+### The _mixed_ strategy

+The _mixed_ strategy uses _noerror_ strategy for estimation and the _phantoms_ strategy for auditing.

-## Simulations with different strategies
+## Simulations with new strategies

 For the new strategies and the noerror and oracle strategies, we show the number of samples needed, the number of Mvrs needed, and the "extra" = nmvrs - needed, along with the average number of rounds and the failure rate: